 WCSC - Washington Community Scholars' Center

 Kimberly D. Schmidt is professor of history and director of the Washington Community Scholars’ Center.
 She received her Ph.D. in American history from Binghamton University in 1995.
-Publications include the volume, “Strangers at Home: Amish and Mennonite Women in History,” from The Johns Hopkins University Press.
-Kimberly divides her scholarly interests between the history of social movements in the U.S. and Amish and Mennonite women’s social and religious history.
-She is particularly interested in accessing the histories of social movements and poor people’s experiences through various visual and performing arts media.
+Publications include Magpie’s Blanket, a Women Writing the West WILLA Literary Awards Finalist, historical fiction category and Strangers at Home: Amish and Mennonite Women in History, from the Johns Hopkins University Press.
+Kimberly divides her research interests between Amish and Mennonite women’s social history and women’s histories of the Southern Cheyenne.
+She teaches local multicultural history in Washington, DC and is particularly interested in accessing the histories of social movements and poor people’s experiences through various visual and performing arts media.
 She has lived in the Washington area since 1989 and has two children.

 Karlyn Gehring is the Administrative Assistant for the Washington Community Scholars’ Center (WCSC) in DC where she supports the program’s recruitment, admissions, communications, and day-to-day operations.
 She received her B.A. in psychology from Oberlin College and has been with the WCSC program since January, 2017.
 She also teaches private violin lessons.